Below are the Notice of Privacy Practice notifications for the following physician groups.

 FOR VIRGINIA RESIDENTS

-We are happy to maintain your records while you are an active patient or to transfer your records to another practitioner or health care provider should you wish to seek care elsewhere.
+We are happy to maintain your records while you are an active patient or to transfer your records to another practitioner or health care physician should you wish to seek care elsewhere.
 We consider patients inactive if they either ask to have their records transferred or they have not been seen in any of our offices for six years.
 Our policy is to destroy inactive medical records in accordance with the Virginia Department of Health Professions regulations.

 These regulations (18VAC85-20-26) state that practitioners must maintain a patient record for a minimum of six years following the last patient encounter with the following exceptions: